nextbreakpoint/flink-k8s-toolbox/README.md

-# flink-k8-ops
+# Flink K8 Ops

 Flink K8 Ops contains a set of tools for managing Flink clusters on Kubernetes.

-The set of tools includes a CLI, a controller application, a Kubernetes operator, and a sidecar application:
+It includes a CLI, a controller application, a Kubernetes operator, and a sidecar application:
 - The command-line interface interprets commands for managing clusters and jobs.
 - The controller application accepts requests from the CLI and executes commands against Kubernetes and Flink.
 - The operator creates or deletes clusters according to custom resources.
-- The sidecar application is responsible of deploying and monitoring a job.
+- The sidecar application is responsible of launching and monitoring a job.

 ## License